Russel88/DAtest/README.md

 All methods can be accessed in the same way; DA."test" where "test" is the abbreviation given in the details of the `testDA` function.

-*IMPORTANT:* If your `predictor` has more than two levels you have to set the `by` argument for "zig" (this is by default = 2).

-By default all linear models (including all GLMs) output the p-value from an `anova`/`drop1` function.
 It is advised to set `allResults = TRUE` for checking final results.
 For all methods where relevant, this will output the raw results, often in a list with each element corresponding to a feature (OTU/gene/protein).

+-   ***IMPORTANT:***
+    -   If your `predictor` has more than two levels you have to set the `by` argument for "zig" (this is by default = 2)
+    -   All linear models (including all GLMs) output the p-value from an `anova`/`drop1` functions.
+This can be changed with the `out.anova` argument
+    -   All limma models (lim,lli,lli2,vli) tests all levels of the `predictor` against the intercept.
+This can be changed with the `out.anova` argument
+    -   Set `out.anova` similar in `testDA` as in your final analysis for reliable comparison

 For linear models the `drop1`/`anova` functions can be used to test significance of the `predictor` and `covars` variables: